-R. Graduation Requirements
+K. Graduation Requirements

-- Completion of minimum program credit and clinical hours. - Completion of program in seven (7) Academic Years. - Maintenance of a 3.2 cumulative average. - o (Grades below B are not applicable to the degree.) - Successful completion of a research proposal suitable for the conducting of research. - Completion of an online application for the degree not later than the deadline shown in the Academic Calendar.
-Application is found in Lion's Den under "My Academics". - September 1st for January graduation - December 1st for May graduation - May 1st for August graduation - Program Completion Survey distributed and submitted by student at last class meeting.
+- Completion of minimum program credit and clinical hours. - Completion of program in seven (7) Academic Years. - Maintenance of a 3.0 cumulative average. - (Grades below B are not applicable to the degree.) - Completion of an online application for the degree not later than the deadline shown in the Academic Calendar.
+Application is found in Lion's Den under "My Academics".

+September 1st for January graduation

+December 1st for May graduation

+May 1st for August graduation

+Program Completion Survey submitted by student electronically.

-S. Degree Requirements
+L. Degree Requirements

-Students should make certain that their academic records are in proper order at the time they make application for the Master's/Doctoral degrees and Graduation.
+Students should make certain that their academic records are in proper order at the time they make application for the Master's degree and Graduation.
 If they are unable for any reason to take a prescribed course in the regular semester, it is their responsibility to take the course later on.
 They should not request a waiver for the course at a subsequent date nor should they expect the course to be offered at any unusual time to meet their personal convenience.

-T. School Honors
+M. School Honors